AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/clone-the-repo.md

 Please follow the [instructions in this GitKraken video](https://help.gitkraken.com/gitkraken-client/open-clone-init/#cloning-an-existing-project) to clone your repository.

 This video presents two approaches to cloning: `Clone with URL`, and Clone based on your integrated `GitHub` account.
-Either approach is fine to take!
+Either approach is fine to take, but please bear in mind the following:

-While watching these instructions, please bear in mind the following:
+In the `Clone with URL` option, the video presents cloning with an `https` link, vs. an `SSH` link.

-- Do not change the "Full path" field when cloning.
+If you have already set up a [`GitHub` SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), you are welcome to use the `SSH` link version instead.
-You should retain the folder name `OpenScPCA-analysis`.
+Otherwise, you can feel free to use the regular `https` link.
-- You can feel free to ignore all references to `LFS` ("large file storage") in this video.
+Note that an SSH connection is _not required_ to contribute to OpenScPCA.

-This does not apply to `OpenScPCA-analysis`.
+While watching this video, you can feel free to ignore all references to `LFS` ("large file storage"); this does not apply to `OpenScPCA-analysis`.

 ## Add the project repository as a remote repository